 How to get to Miagao Church

-The Miagao Church is 30 to 45 minutes away from Iloilo City Proper.
-Commuters can take a “Miagao” jeepney from Mohon Terminal in Molo District or from the Iloilo Terminal Market (better known as “super”) in Downtown Iloilo.
-Jeepney Fare is P34.
-For more info, visit the Iloilo Jeepney and Bus Guide.
+The Miagao Church is 30 to 45 minutes away from Iloilo City.
+Commuters can take a “Miagao” or any south bound jeepney from Mohon Terminal in Molo District or from the Iloilo Terminal Market in Iloilo City Proper.
+For more information about how to get to Miagao, visit the Iloilo Transportation Guide.